Skip to contents

 Details

-The Citation Cycle Time (CCT) is calculated as:
+The Citation Cycle Time (CCT) is calculated following Kayal (1999):

-Lower CCT values indicate that publications are citing more recent work, suggesting a faster pace of technological/scientific replacement.
+Lower CCT values indicate that publications are citing more recent work, suggesting a faster pace of knowledge replacement.
+A sudden drop in CCT within a group signals potential scientific emergence.

 References